Wonderful Day For Vos As She Takes Yellow Jersey In Womens Tour De France - UrduPoint

 Less fortunate was her Italian compatriot Marta Cavalli, winner of this year of the Amstel Gold and the Fleche-Wallonne and a potential winner of the overall title here.

-The 24-year-old was the principle victim in one of three nasty crashes in a last 30 kilometres where the crosswinds and gusts of up to 45 km/h made the riders jumpy about the prospect of a break in the peloton.
+The 24-year-old was taken to hospital after suffering a head injury in one of three nasty crashes in a last 30 kilometres where the crosswinds and gusts of up to 45 km/h made the riders jumpy about the prospect of a break in the peloton.

+"We don't have much news from Marta, she is suffering from a head injury," said team manager Stephen Delcourt on arrival in Provins.

-Cavalli climbed back on her bike but failed to finish the stage with the team pulling her to take "no risk".
+Cavalli, who was runner-up on this year's Giro d'Italia, climbed back on her bike but failed to finish the stage with the team pulling her out and sending her to hospital.

+"She suffered a big shock.
+We didn't want to take any risks," said Delcourt.

+- 'Worried' - "She wanted to carry on but the team said no. We don't want to play with the lives of us runners.

 For 35-year-old Vos, one of the great Names of cycling with three world road championships and Olympic track gold among her many honours, this yellow jersey has a sense of unfinished business.